ex-jedi/beginner-javascript-tutorials/README.md

 - [Soumya Ranjan Mohanty](https://github.com/geekysrm)'s [Github repo](https://github.com/geekysrm/javascript-notes) with notes and lessons learnt, along with [full notes here](https://notes.soumya.dev/javascript).
 - [Linda has documented all her excercises on Codepen](https://twitter.com/lindakatcodes/status/1331702581220020225)
 - [Cesar Gomez](https://github.com/CsarGomez) have a [GitHub repo](https://github.com/CsarGomez/beginnersJavascriptNotes) with notes for all the modules completed including exercises in [CopePen](https://codepen.io/collection/XjJQYz) other modules will be uploaded a soon as i finished each one

+## Notes

+### Functions

+- Arrow functions are anonymous so they need to be attached to a variable. <https://wesbos.com/javascript/02-functions/different-ways-to-declare-functions/#arrow-functions>

+- JavaScript has what is referred to as lexical scoping or static scoping.
+The way that variable look-up or scope look-up happens, is where the functions are defined, not where they are run. <https://wesbos.com/javascript/03-the-tricky-bits/scope/#lexical-and-static-scoping>

+- Functions declared with the `function` keyword are hoisted (moved to the top of the file). <https://wesbos.com/javascript/03-the-tricky-bits/hoisting/#hoisting-function-declarations>

+## Variables

+- `var` variables are not block scoped, they are function scoped.

+- `const` and `let` variables are block scoped

+- `const` and `let` variables are not available on the window object but `var` variables are.
+For example...
+  `const myConst = true;` window.myConst _undefined_
+  `let myLet = true;` window.myLet _undefined_
+  `var myVar = true;` window.myVar _true_

+  - Variable declarations are hoisted, but values aren't. <https://wesbos.com/javascript/03-the-tricky-bits/hoisting/#variable-hoisting>